The Ultimate In Birding Tours

 Sumatra boasts nearly 400 resident species, many of which are shared with the Malay Peninsula and the other Greater Sundas.
 Of primary interest, however, are the 29 or so (depending on which taxonomic authorities you believe) strict endemics, although some of these are known from just a handful of specimens or are from small offshore islands, and the several Sundaic endemics that are shared only with Borneo or Java.

-Although our Sumatra, Indonesia birding tour is primarily a tour for those who want to see the exciting endemics of these important islands, our exploration of Sumatra will also give us the opportunity to see a wide variety of Indo-Malayan species, from the broadbills, trogons and hornbills of the lowland rainforest to the many montane species that inhabit the highland forests.
+Although our Ultimate Sumatra, Indonesia birding tour is primarily a tour for those who want to see the exciting endemics of these important islands, our exploration of Sumatra will also give us the opportunity to see a wide variety of Indo-Malayan species, from the broadbills, trogons and hornbills of the lowland rainforest to the many montane species that inhabit the highland forests.
 Fortunately, Sumatra is endowed with some excellent national parks, and we will be concentrating on two of these; Way Kambas, a lowland rainforest in the south, and Gunung Kerinci, a forested volcano (still active!) in the centre of the island.

 The first part of our Sumatran journey features the Way Kambas area in the south of the island.
 Way Kambas is perhaps best known ornithologically for its population of the endangered White-winged Duck, although they are nowadays hard to see here.
 However, the forests of the area hold a host of Sundaic species including the lovely Malayan Banded Pitta and Malayan Crested Fireback as well as nocturnal denizens such as the remarkable Large Frogmouth and the range-restricted Bonaparte’s Nightjar.